gohugoio/hugo/content/tutorials/github_pages_blog.md

 * Push the `master` branch
 * Push the public subtree to the remote `gh-pages` branch

 The first two items in the previous list are simply a way to conveniently preview your content as you write.
 This is a dynamic and fairly streamlined process.
 All the remaining items, however, are the same every time you want to add new content to the website.
 To make this repetitive process easier, I have adapted a script from the source repository for the [Chimer Arta & Maker Space](https://github.com/chimera/chimeraarts.org) website that is highlighted in the [Hugo Showcase](/showcase).
-The script lives in a file called `deploy.sh` and has the following contents
+The script lives in a file called `deploy.sh` and has the following contents:

+**Note:**

+The first command `hugo` assumes you are running with all the default settings.

+To use a theme, make sure to specify it with `-t ThemeName` instead (or include the theme in the config file).

+    hugo -t ThemeName

+To build all draft posts *(If you only have drafts, no site will be generated)*

+    hugo --buildDrafts

+**Deploy.sh:**

     #!/bin/bash

     echo -e "\033[0;32mDeploying updates to Github...\033[0m"

     # Build the project.
-(If you only have drafts, no site will be generated)
     hugo

     # Add changes to git.
     git add -A